that I'm associated with.

 Formed in 1879, it describes itself as a centre-left, social-democratic, progressive party.

-In November, 2011, a general election was held and this party was ousted, being replaced by the one mentioned next.
+In June, 2018, a general election was held and this party retrurned to power, ousting the one mentioned next.

 El Partido Popular, or the Popular Party (also known as the "Peoples' Party"), in its present incarnation, was formed in 1989, after an earlier version, called the Alianza Popular, or Popular Alliance, dating back to 1976.